 The balancing act of win-win outcomes

-I respect the inherent expectation of win-win between organizational owners and customers as they are designed to be one in the same person, or shareholder.
+I respect the inherent expectation of win-win between organizational owners and customers as they are designed to be one and the same person, or shareholder.
 It is the balancing act that means you will respect both sides in a way that governs your response to the marketplace and the board room.
 You will do the work, prove the point, and you creatively evolve this work as part of your day-to-day effort, or change to another charter spec.

 Cooperatives can easily come to rely too much on the theme of their approach and mistake it as the value prop that the consumer-owners respect most.
 But the value they create must be focused on the tasks that consumer-owners value and commit to!
-Being cooperative is a relational skill for an individual and while valued by many it is not a guarantee for driving accomplishment.
+Being cooperative is a relational skill for an individual and, while valued by many, it is not a guarantee for driving accomplishment.